bmc-anvil/bmc.support.installation.developer-setup/01_os-setup/linux/OpenSuSE.md

 You can get the project itself from GitHub.

-Check the instructions on how to [run the project](https://github.com/SAP/cloud-s4-sdk-book/blob/master/run-project.md).
+Check the instructions on how to [bootstrap the project](../../02_bootstrap/README.md).